AdMod V01.12.00cpp Joe Richards (joe@joeware.net) February 2010

 asterisk in the name.
 So while you may have an attribute named parent, to use

-the parent OpCode you would use *parent*.
+the parent OpCode you would use *parentdn*.
 That way you could use both the parent

 CSV field and the parent OpCode in a single Expansion string without confusion.